 As of 2024, a new English syllabus must be taught across all schools in NSW.
 The NSW Department of Education (DoE), in consultation with teachers has developed a suite of high quality units of work (UOW) that embed multifaceted pedagogy and include complementary resources.
-As a lighthouse school for new curriculum, Redhead PS delivers excellence in teaching and learning in 2/30 English through three structured components being:
+As a lighthouse school for new curriculum, Redhead PS delivers excellence in teaching and learning of 3-6 English through two structured components being:

-- Component A the explicit and systematic teaching of literacy skills that are required for or require consolidation of Component B. Component A is developed by RPS teachers to meet students at their point of need and is taught first thing in the morning four-five days per week. - Literacy Session incorporates a range of independent literacy tasks that students engage with to rehearse and consolidate knowledge of English syllabus outcomes.
-These tasks include a mix of hands-on games and activities (both independently and with social support) using a range of literacy resources and technology as well as abstract tasks.
-It is during this time that the teacher will deliver small group reading and writing instruction targeted to meet students at their point of need.
-Literacy sessions are implemented on a daily basis - Component B cumulative direct instruction in the conceptual understandings of the subject of English through multimodal quality literature.
+- Component A the explicit and systematic teaching of literacy skills that are required for or require consolidation of Component B. Component A is developed by RPS teachers to meet students at their point of need and is taught first thing in the morning four days per week. - Component B cumulative direct instruction in the conceptual understandings of the subject of English through multimodal quality literature.
 Component B UOW are taught after Component A during morning literacy session four days per week and throughout the week in accordance with the classroom teacher's timetable.
-The UOW are delivered over a fiveweek period.
+The UOW are delivered over a five-week period.